rafay99-epic/MSBridge/README.md

 For older versions of the APK files, visit the [**GitHub repository**](https://github.com/rafay99-epic/MSBridge/tree/main/apk).

-## Branching Versions

-This repository utilizes a branching strategy to explore different backend service options.
-Here's a breakdown of each branch:

-- **`main`:** This branch represents the current stable version of MS Bridge and utilizes **Firebase** as its backend service.
-It offers the core functionality of the application, including offline/online note-taking, authentication, and more.

-- **`V1`:** This branch explores **Appwrite** as an alternative backend service.
-The codebase is largely the same as `main`, but it's configured to interact with Appwrite instead of Firebase.

-- **`Firebase-V1`:** This branch contains the old and deprecated Version of the App, the backend is not currently working as intended.

-  **Important Note:** The `V1` branch is currently in development.
-The primary goal is to successfully migrate the application's backend from Firebase to Appwrite.

-  **Current Status and Future Plans:** During the initial development of the `V1` branch, challenges were encountered when writing user data to the Appwrite backend.
-Due to time constraints and the need for a functioning application, the `main` branch was reverted to Firebase.
-I intend to revisit and resolve these Appwrite-related issues in the future to provide the option of using Appwrite as a backend service.

-**Why Multiple Branches?**

-The use of separate branches allows for experimentation with different backend solutions without disrupting the stability of the main application.
-This enables me to:

-- Evaluate the performance and scalability of different backend services.
-- Explore the features and capabilities offered by each platform.
-- Provide users with a choice of backend service in the future (if the Appwrite migration is successful).

 ## Contribution

 Contributions are welcome!
 If you'd like to contribute, please follow these steps: